 Don’t mind if I do!
 Here’s how we did. . . .

-The butter dip clenches it, and using the cooked garlic from the steaming pot, we add a subtle garlic element that perfectly compliments the lemon & parm.
+The butter dip clenches it, and using the cooked garlic from the steaming pot, we add a subtle flavor that perfectly compliments the lemon & parm.
 Tonight I had one solo, but other times I like to pair them with fresh bruschetta for a light, Italian meal.

 Get to your local farmer’s market for some fresh globe artichokes!
-Then get these babies into a steaming pot, for a prelude to an amazing meal!
-I hope you make these a regular appearance in your kitchen, as I do in mine!
-Buon Appetito!Pin It
+Then get these babies into a steaming pot, for a prelude to an amazing dinner!
+I hope you make these a regular appearance in your kitchen, as I do in mine—Buon Appetito!Pin It